Avocados are a delicious fruit that likely originated in Central Mexico.

 As we have seen, avocado is a fruit that offers a variety of beneficial nutrients from healthy fats and fiber to antioxidant vitamins and essential minerals.

-The following tables present the fruit’s full nutritional values.
+The following tables present the the full nutritional values for one avocado fruit (201g) (32):

 |Saturated Fat||4.3 g|